top of page

 gauged after.

-classes are teaching today.
-It is, after all, this touch allows the work to happen.
+It is, after all, this touch that allows the work to happen.

 We go into tissues other classes have yet to explore.